Statures and Sobrification Ranks of Noetherian Spaces

-A typical example is given by topological embeddings, which are initial, continuous injective maps. \begin{lemma} Let $f \colon X \to Y$ be an initial map from a topological space $X$ to a Noetherian space $Y$. \begin{enumerate} \item $X$ is Noetherian; \item $||X|| \leq ||Y||$; \item if $f$ is also continuous, then $\sob X \leq \sob Y$; \item if $f$ is not just initial and continuous, but also Skula dense, then $||X||=||Y||$ and $\sob X = \sob Y$. \end{enumerate} \end{lemma} \proof Let us define $f_* (F)$ as $cl (f (F))$, for every closed subset $F$ of $X$.
+A typical example is given by topological embeddings, which are full, continuous injective maps. \begin{lemma} Let $f \colon X \to Y$ be a full map from a topological space $X$ to a Noetherian space $Y$. \begin{enumerate} \item $X$ is Noetherian; \item $||X|| \leq ||Y||$; \item if $f$ is also continuous, then $\sob X \leq \sob Y$; \item if $f$ is not just full and continuous, but also Skula dense, then $||X||=||Y||$ and $\sob X = \sob Y$. \end{enumerate} \end{lemma} \proof Let us define $f_* (F)$ as $cl (f (F))$, for every closed subset $F$ of $X$.
 This is the same definition as $\Sober f$, except that $f$ is no longer assumed to be continuous.

 The map $f_*$ is monotonic, and we claim that it is injective.
 Let us assume that $f_* (F) = f_* (F')$, where $F$ and $F'$ are closed in $X$.
 For every open subset $U$ of $X$, we write $U$ as $f^{-1} (V)$ for some open subset $V$ of $Y$.
 Then $U$ intersects $F$ if and only if $V$ intersects $f (F)$.
 An open set intersects a set $A$ if and only if it intersects its closure $cl (A)$, so $U$ intersects $F$ if and only if $V$ intersects $cl (f (F)) = f_* (F)$.
 Similarly, $U$ intersects $F'$ if and only if $V$ intersects $f_* (F')$.
 Since $f_* (F) = f_* (F')$, $F$ and $F'$ intersect the same open subsets $U$ of $X$.
 Therefore, they are equal.